Abdulkader-Safi/hot_dog/README.md

 The main feature component that:

-- Displays a dog image
+- Fetches and displays a random dog image on component mount
 - Provides "skip" and "save!" buttons
 - Fetches new random dog images from the Dog CEO API
 - Calls the `save_dog` server function when saving favorites
+- Automatically loads a fresh random image on page load to avoid duplicate save errors

 ## Building for Production